drnsmith/drnsmith.github.io/content/projects/Project8/Project8.md

  - *Model Stacking*: Combining the strengths of different models (e.g., Random Forest + LSTM) could further enhance predictions.
  - *Domain Knowledg**: Understanding the environmental factors affecting PM10 helped guide feature selection and model interpretation.

-### Summary
+#### Summary

 Advanced models like Random Forest, Gradient Boosting, and LSTM pushed the boundaries of what we could achieve in predicting PM10 levels.
-By leveraging these techniques, we not only improved accuracy but also gained deeper insights into the factors driving air pollution.
+By leveraging these techniques, not only I improved accuracy but also gained deeper insights into the factors driving air pollution.

 # Part 5.
 Evaluating and Selecting the Best Models for PM10 Prediction
 After building and testing various ML models, the next critical step is evaluating their performance and selecting the best ones for deployment.

-In this part, I’ll compare models using rigorous metrics like RMSE (Root Mean Squared Error) and MAE (Mean Absolute Error).
-We’ll also explore hyperparameter tuning for neural networks, leveraging **GridSearchCV** for optimal performance.
+In this part, I’ll compare models using rigorous metrics like **RMSE (Root Mean Squared Error)** and **MAE (Mean Absolute Error)**.
+I’ll also explore hyperparameter tuning for neural networks, leveraging **GridSearchCV** for optimal performance.

 ### The Need for Systematic Evaluation and Evaluating Multiple Models

 With several models—Linear **Regression, Random Forest, Gradient Boosting, XGBoost, Ridge, Lasso, and Neural Networks** — it’s essential to evaluate them fairly.
 I used:

  - *Cross-validation*: To ensure models perform consistently across different data splits.
- - *Scoring metrics*: RMSE for penalising large errors and MAE for measuring average error magnitude.
+ - *Scoring metrics*: `RMSE` for penalising large errors and `MAE` for measuring average error magnitude.

 I evaluated six models initially using cross-validation and computed `RMSE` and `MAE` for each: